overachiever-productions/S4/README.md

     GO
 ```

-[For more information, see API documentation for dbo.backup_databases and be sure to check out best-practices and conventions info on blah blah blah.]
+For more information, see API documentation for [dbo.backup_databases](?encodedPath=Documentation%2Fapis%2Fbackup_databases.md) and be sure to check out documented [best-practices for BACKUPS](?encodedPath=Documentation%2Fbest-practices%2FBACKUPs.md) as well.

 ### Simplified Restore Operations and Automated Restore-Testing
 With a standardized convention defining how SQL Server Backups are stored (i.e., implemented via dbo.backup_databases), RESTORE operations become trivial.